ictinnovaties-zorg/ReAgent_workflow/readme.md

 #### I get a `cannot find module xxxxx error`
 The installation instructions are not always rock solid, so there could be some missing libraries.
 Simply running `pip install xxxxx` in the conda environment where you run ReAgent from should often fix this issue.

+#### How do I test the performance of a generated model (aka Policy)?
+ReAgent_workflow currently does not provide a standard way of doing this as there is none.
+You need to write your own code that evaluates the generated PyTorch model.
+For the cartpole example I use throughout this readme this is done using:

+	python ml/rl/test/workflow/eval_cartpole.py -m outputs/model_* --softmax_temperature=0.35 --log_file=outputs/eval_output.txt

+This script would be the best starting point to make your own evaluation script.

+Note that the script above uses a the cartpole *model* to evaluate.
+The problem ofcourse is that we are using ReAgent precisely because we do not have a model.
+Maybe you could split the data into testing and training as a solution, effectively doing some kind of crossvalidation.

 # Setting up ReAgent
 By and large you can follow the [installation guide](https://reagent.ai/installation.html#installation) provided with ReAgent.
 I do present a number of additional steps below.